sunpy/.github/README.md

 If you want to override this, you will need to add your own version in the repository.

+## Pull Request Template

+Note that the PR template in this repo is duplicated in the package template and then templated out in all repos to allow local tools like editors and LLM agents to detect it.

 ## Issues

 Please use the https://github.com/sunpy/sunpy-project issue tracker to track things related to this repo.